openvinotoolkit/openvino/tools/benchmark_tool/README.md

                                              }
                                         }
                                      }

-  -infer_precision INFER_PRECISION
-                        Optional.
-Specifies the inference precision.
-Example #1: '-infer_precision bf16'.
-Example #2: '-infer_precision CPU:bf16,GPU:f32'

-  -ip {u8,U8,f16,FP16,f32,FP32}, --input_precision {u8,U8,f16,FP16,f32,FP32}
-                        Optional.
-Specifies precision for all input layers of the model.

-  -op {u8,U8,f16,FP16,f32,FP32}, --output_precision {u8,U8,f16,FP16,f32,FP32}
-                        Optional.
-Specifies precision for all output layers of the model.

-  -iop INPUT_OUTPUT_PRECISION, --input_output_precision INPUT_OUTPUT_PRECISION
-                        Optional.
-Specifies precision for input and output layers by name.
-Example: -iop "input:f16, output:f16".
-Notice that quotes are required.
-                        Overwrites precision from ip and op options for specified layers.

-  -cdir CACHE_DIR, --cache_dir CACHE_DIR
-                        Optional.
-Enable model caching to specified directory

-  -lfile [LOAD_FROM_FILE], --load_from_file [LOAD_FROM_FILE]
-                        Optional.
-Loads model from file directly without read_model.

-  --mean_values [R,G,B]
-                        Optional.
-Mean values to be used for the input image per channel.
-Values to be provided in the [R,G,B] format.
-Can be defined for desired input of the model, for example: "--mean_values data[255,255,255],info[255,255,255]".
-The exact meaning and order of channels depend on how the original model was trained.
-Applying the values affects performance and may cause type conversion

-  --scale_values [R,G,B]
-                        Optional.
-Scale values to be used for the input image per channel.
-Values are provided in the [R,G,B] format.
-Can be defined for desired input of the model, for example: "--scale_values data[255,255,255],info[255,255,255]".
-The exact meaning and order of channels depend on how the original model was trained.
-If both --mean_values and --scale_values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
-Applying the values affects performance and may cause type conversion
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.